Home > Business > Doing Business with DDC > Transforming Public Procurement - Procurement Act 2023

 Central Digital Platform (CDP) - Supplier Information System

-The Act introduces several changes in relation to supplier selection including the launch of the Central Digital Platform (CDP).
+The Act introduced several changes in relation to supplier selection including the launch of the Central Digital Platform (CDP).
 The CDP (maintained by the Cabinet Office) includes a new Supplier Information System that enables you to register and provide your basic supplier information for future procurements in one single place.

 This negates the need to provide the same information each time you tender for either the Council’s tenders or any other contracting authority’s procurement opportunities.
 Registration is free of charge and data is held and stored privately.
 This is an enhancement to the existing Find a Tender Service currently in place.